KH40-khoast40/Shadekai/README.md

 ## Notices
 - Make sure that your Project Sekai model has vertex color that looks like this in the UV2 slot.
+- Turn off the model's edge line in PMXE, the shader will create it itself.
+They will clash if they exist simultaneously.
 - Normally, the rim light will be visible from the start.
 But once you load **Shadekai_Controller.pmx**, it will disappear due to the color is reset to 0.
 You have to turn the color sliders up for it to appear again.
 - The texture that ends with "_H" is necessary for the shader to color the skin.
 However, it is extremely low-res and can cause some disconnections between parts.
-You should upscale it using Waifu2x
+You should upscale it using Waifu2x.

 ## Rules